 It’s been designed from the ground up to work for enterprising businesses.
 The admin panel allows localization for different countries.
 It includes organization panels and LDAP security integration.
 Compression for data allows users to search data quickly no matter how big the data set.

-Overall this is a solid base open-source CRM for your team to implement and leap from.
+Overall, this is solid-base open source CRM software for your team to implement and leap from.

-There’s a reason Bitrix24 is our top open-source CRM.
+There’s a reason Bitrix24 is our top open source CRM software.
 It’s the only software with all the tools you need and more.
 If you’re ready to access Bitrix24, sign up today!